elesto-dao/elesto/docs/Explanation/ADR/adr-004-light-client-resolver.md

 ## Abstract

-DID resolution is the process of obtaining a DID document for a given DID.
-This is one of four required operations that can be performed on any DID ("Read"; the other ones being "Create", "Update", and "Deactivate").
+DID resolution is the process of obtaining a DID document for a given DID and performs a Read operation.
+Read is one of four required operations (Read, Create, Update, and Deactivate) that can be performed on any DID.
 The details of these operations differ depending on the DID method.
 Building on top of DID resolution, DID URL dereferencing is the process of retrieving a representation of a resource for a given DID URL.
-Software and/or hardware that is able to execute these processes is called a DID resolver.
+The software, hardware, or both software and hardware that is able to execute these processes is called a DID resolver.

-Resolvers are off-chain services that query blockchain data, these are widly used for getting DID (Decentralized identifier) Documents from a VDR (Verifiable Data Registry).
-We need a resolver for the Elesto network that suppliments the VDR application and provides the same guarantees about data security.
+Resolvers are off-chain services that query blockchain data and are widely used for getting DID (Decentralized Identifier) documents from a VDR (Verifiable Data Registry).
+We need a resolver for the Elesto network that supplements the VDR application and provides the same guarantees about data security.

 ## Context